-When receiving services from Taranaki DHB you have the right to:
+When receiving services from Te Whatu Ora Taranaki you have the right to:

 - Be treated with respect (Mana) for your culture, values, beliefs, and personal privacy.

 - Fair treatment (Manaakitanga).
 No-one should discriminate against you; pressure you into doing something you do not want or take advantage of you in any way.

 - Have your dignity and independence (Tu Rangatira Motukake) supported in the way services are provided.

 - Receive care that meets legal, ethical and professional standards (Tautikanga) so that all involved in your care will work together to provide quality and continuity of service.

 - Good communication (Whakawhitiwhitinga Whakaaro) through being listened to and informed in a way you can understand, including the use of interpreter services on request.

 - to have your condition explained to you and the benefits and risks of treatment options